yvelikova/axway-open-docs/content/en/docs/apigtw_admin/managetopology.md

 5. Click **Next**.
 6. Select **Deploy** in the wizard, and the packages are deployed to the API Gateway group.
 7. Click **Finish**.

-* You can also use Policy Studio to deploy API Gateway configuration.
-For details, see [Deploy configuration](/docs/apigtw_admin/deploy_get_started#deploy-api-gateway-configuration).